sourcegraph/example-index-jar-files/README.md

 ## Known limitations

-- **Slow performance**: Due to an implementation detail, it's especially slow to extract decompile `*.jar` files.
-This part can be dramatically optimized if there is demand, don't hesitate to open an issue to discuss your use-case.
-- **Duplicate classes**: The script extracts source code for all `*.jar` files.
-  If you have both `junit.jar` and `junit-sources.jar`, you generate duplicate output for the JUnit classes.
-Feel free to tweak the script implementation to index only the jar files that you are interested in.
-For example, you can create a text file `jars-to-index.txt` that lists all the jar files that you would like to index and then replace `git ls-files` inside the script with `cat jars-to-index.txt`.
 - **Inner classes**: The script currently decompiles inner classes as separate source files instead of being nested inside the toplevel class.
 This limitation can be fixed by re-implementing the script as a Java program that